Day 1: PARIS, FRANCE.

 Because of its location and natural geography, Luxembourg City has been a place of strategic military significance throughout history; the first fortifications were built as early as the 10th century.
 The city centre occupies a picturesque site, perched high on precipitous cliffs that drop into the narrow valleys of the Alzette and Petrusse Rivers.
 A LOCAL GUIDE will acquaint you with this city whose layout is complex, as it is set on two levels, straddling hills and dropping into the two river valleys.
 Enjoy a tranquil afternoon of cruising or join an optional excursion to the Roman city of Trier.
 (B,L,D)

 In the middle of the Moselle region is the charming wine village of Bernkastel with its fascinating narrow streets and half-timbered houses that have stood since the Middle Ages.
 Enjoy an included GUIDED WALK that features the beautiful marketplace with its renaissance-style Town Hall and the "pointed house," built in 1416.
 Wine growers in this area look after Germany's largest expanse of vineyards, the most celebrated of the vintages being the Bernkasteler Doktor.
-During your free time, you might like to visit the Moselle Wine Museum.
-This afternoon, enjoy a TASTING of some of these wellloved German wines.
+Then, cruise on to pretty little Zell and before dinner, enjoy a pleasant TASTING of several of the region's varietals.
 (B,L,D)

 Day 6: COCHEM.